PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 mutations that still bypass the index must continue using `refresh()` until they are converted explicitly.

+Duplicate Transpose fan-out cleanup is now the second differential-index consumer and the first member of `passes/graph_cleanup.py`.
+The canonical bulk input replacement helper can update only indexed consumer operators, while `ModelIRGraphIndex.remove_operator` maintains shifted producer/consumer and operator-identity references.
+The legacy lowerer entry point delegates to the new module.
+An instrumented fixture requires exactly one `refresh()`—the index construction—through a successful deduplication.

+Verification completed with:

+- `25 passed, 770 deselected` for focused GraphIndex, mutation-helper,
+  architecture, and duplicate-cleanup behavior;
+- `1016 passed, 5 deselected, 2 warnings in 126.24s` for the full sequential
+  direct suite.

+The next graph-cleanup increment is duplicate Reshape fan-out, which has an existing characterization and can reuse the same indexed consumer replacement and structural removal path.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work